Sean Strickland: Post championship

+2025

-Strickland competed for the UFC Middleweight Championship in a rematch against current champion Dricus du Plessis on February 9, 2025 at UFC 312.
+Strickland competed for the UFC Middleweight Championship in a rematch against the champion Dricus du Plessis on February 9, 2025, at UFC 312.
 He lost the fight by unanimous decision.

+2026

+Strickland faced former LFA Middleweight Champion Anthony Hernandez in the main event on February 21, 2026, at UFC Fight Night 267.
+He won the fight by technical knockout in the third round, ending Hernandez's eight‑fight win streak.
+This fight earned him a $100,000 Performance of the Night award.

+Second title reign

+Strickland faced UFC Middleweight Champion Khamzat Chimaev at UFC 328 on May 9, 2026.

+He won the title via split decision, handing Chimaev his first loss in mixed martial arts.
+11 out of 24 media outlets scored the bout for Strickland.

+Strickland is scheduled to defend his title in a rematch against Nassourdine Imavov on December 12, 2026 at UFC 335.

 Fighting style

-Fighting in a notably upright, orthodox stance, Sean Strickland is distinguished for his defensive striking.
-This is evident in the UFC’s official Significant Strike Defense statistic, where he boasts a 61.3% defense rate—the highest among active fighters in the middleweight division.
+Fighting in a notably upright, orthodox stance, Strickland is distinguished for his defensive striking.
+In the UFC’s official Significant Strike Defense statistic, he has a 60.9% defense rate—the highest among active fighters in the middleweight division.

-UFC commentator Joe Rogan stated regarding Sean Strickland’s defense, “He spars more than anybody in the UFC and they put a mouthpiece that measures how many times you get hit.
+UFC commentator Joe Rogan stated regarding Strickland’s defense, “He spars more than anybody in the UFC and they put a mouthpiece that measures how many times you get hit.
 He gets hit less than anyone [and] he’s got phenomenal defense.”

 Central to Strickland’s defensive approach is his incorporation of the Philly Shell guard, referring to the positioning of the lead hand on the lower torso and the back hand closer to the side of the face.
 This allows Strickland to fight defensively by using the shoulder roll as well as parrying strikes and actively checking kicks.

-Offensively, Sean Strickland prefers to utilize his boxing within his fights.
+Offensively, Strickland prefers to utilize his boxing within his fights.
 Strickland applies pressure by constantly walking forwards and forcing his opponents into boxing range, in which he then applies jabs often in volume and followed by a right cross.

-Strickland generally applies his wrestling defensively to great effect, with a high takedown defense statistic of 76%.
+Strickland generally applies his wrestling defensively to great effect, with a high takedown defense statistic of 68%.
 Strickland may pursue top position to engage in powerful ground and pound.